 Creator's Favorite: Annie Wilkes is Stephen King's favorite written character because she was always surprising to write, with unexpected depth and sympathy.

-What Could Have Been: In his book "On Writing" King admits that when he first started writing Misery, he expected that it would end with Annie murdering Paul, using his skin to bind the completed manuscript of Misery's Return and feeding his remains to her pig.
+In his book "On Writing" King admits that when he first started writing Misery, he expected that it would end with Annie murdering Paul and using his skin to bind the completed manuscript of Misery's Return and feeding his remains to her pig.
 This was also because he'd envisioned it as a short story or novella; as it bloomed into a full novel he decided there was no way people could accept spending all that time with someone going through hell and then not seeing him finally come out on top. note This would explain the random conversation Paul and Annie have at one point regarding Annie knowing how to bind books herself.